Research

 Peer-Reviewed Publications

-Heritable Fertility is Not Sufficient for Long-Term Population Growth.
+Intergenerational Transmission Is Not Sufficient for Positive Long-Term Population Growth.
 2022.
 Samuel Arenberg, Kevin Kuruc, Nathan Franz, Sangita Vyas, Nicholas Lawson, Melissa LoPalo, Mark Budolfson, Michael Geruso, and Dean Spears.
-Accepted at Demography.
+Demography.

 Abstract